 If you have a major injury, you may be given a device called an incentive spirometer to keep your lungs healthy.
 Use as directed.

 Follow up with your healthcare provider, or as advised.

 Call your healthcare provider for any of the following:

 Increasing chest pain with breathing

-Call 911, or get medical care right away if any of the following occur:
+Call 911 or get medical care right away if any of these occur: